 Although probably desperately poor in England, the personal prosperity of the Love family improved significantly during their first few years in Australia.

-Their first child born in Australia, Joseph Lester Love was born 1793 at Parramatta, NSW.
+Their first child born in Australia, Joseph Love was born 1793 at Parramatta, NSW.
 Their other children were born at Sydney Cove.

 Granted Land in NSW